Generated regional Colorado river scene for Big Laramie River planning; not an exact location photo

 Laramie River Road

-Glendevey gauge corridor
+Glendevey gauge area

 Useful flow reference for Colorado-side headwater planning.